-The current effort responds to the rapidly changing Kakaako neighborhood, while upholding the principles set forth in the 2011 Conceptual Master Plan.
+The current effort endeavors to respond to the rapidly changing Kakaako neighborhood, while upholding those principles set forth in the 2011 Conceptual Master Plan.

-Existing Uses
+Existing Development & Uses

-Kakaako Waterfront Park is approximately 34.4 acres in area and includes three separate land parcels.
-Kakaako Gateway Park is approximately 7.1 acres in area and includes five separate land parcels.
-Kewalo Basin Park is approximately 5.5 acres in area and includes two land parcel.
-Park areas and land parcel tax map key (TMK) is provided in Table 1.
-All of the Kakaako Makai Parks parcels are owned by the Hawaii Community Development Authority (HCDA).
+Kakaako Waterfront Park encompasses approximately 39 acres and three parcels.
+Kakaako Gateway Park encompasses approximately 7.8 acres and six parcels.
+Kewalo Basin Park encompasses an approximately 5.8 acre portion of a larger single parcel.
+See Table 1 Park TMKs.
+All of the Kakaako Makai Parks parcels are owned by the Hawaii Community Development Authority (HCDA), an agency of the State of Hawaii.